Jeremy Affeldt: 2010

 In 2010, Affeldt again spent the entire season in the bullpen for the Giants.
 On March 28, the Giants extended his contract through the 2011 season with an option for 2012.
 Affeldt picked up his first save with the Giants in a 6–3 victory over the Atlanta Braves on April 11.
 He struggled for most of the season and was placed on the disabled list on July 24 with an oblique strain.
 After rehabbing in the minors, Affeldt returned to the Giants on August 18.
 He finished the season with four saves and a 4.14 ERA in fifty–three games.

 Despite his struggles, Affeldt was named to the Giants' playoff roster.
 Affeldt made his first playoff appearance for the Giants in Game 2 of the 2010 NLCS against Philadelphia.
 He struck out one batter and intentionally walked another one, but Santiago Casilla allowed him to score as the Giants lost 6–1.
 Affeldt faced (and retired) one batter in Game 5, but the Phillies won that game 4–2.
 In Game 6, Affeldt entered the game in the third inning with runners on first and second and nobody out after starting pitcher Jonathan Sánchez was taken out early.
 He pitched two hitless, scoreless innings, and the Giants won the game 3–2 to advance to the World Series.
+The Giants won very close games in 2010 which were described by many as torture, which became a theme for the 2010 Giants.
+"We're all the wildcats and misfits and people nobody wanted."
+Affeld said.
+"We're all unique individuals.
+We have some crazies in this clubhouse.
+But that is who we are.
+We compete because of it, and we win close games because of it."
 Affeldt pitched in two games in the World Series, which the Giants won in five games to give Affeldt his first World Series ring.